EryEr/LAMP-LEMP_Stack_Implementations/README.md

-Linux and Apache are done, and now we need to set MySQL <br>
+Linux(Comming with AWS instance type) and Apache are done, and now we need to set MySQL <br>
 `sudo apt install mysql-server` `Y`, and then `Enter` then `sudo mysql`<br><br>

 The content below is verification of mysql installation.<br>